BorelliScopie

 The TADA simulator

-The TADA educational simulator is designed with accessibility in mind:
+The TADA educational simulator is being developed with these accessibility goals:

-• Step transitions are announced to screen readers
+• Step transitions and feedback announced to screen readers

-• Focus management ensures logical progression through the interface
+• Focus management for logical progression through the interface

-• Touch targets meet minimum size requirements (44×44 pixels)
+• Touch targets that meet minimum size requirements (44×44 pixels)

 Quizzes